connectedbydata/connectedbydata.org/_pdg-cases/mindkind-global-mental-health-databank-pilot.md

-  by their ability to be involved in how their data is collected, shared, and used.\" [1] The MindKind project put the voice of young people with lived experience of mental health challenges at the heart of work to design and test the feasibility of a Global Mental Health Databank. \n<--more-->\n## Background History and Context\nWellcome trust commissioned Sage Bionetworks (Sage) to carry out feasibility tests and prototype a global mental health databank (GMHD) to capture rich, longitudinal, electronically-derived data from young people with a focus on mental health, and to support research into the approaches, treatments, and interventions that may be relevant to anxiety or depression in 14-24 year olds.\n\n##"
+  by their ability to be involved in how their data is collected, shared, and used.\" [1] The MindKind project put the voice of young people with lived experience of mental health challenges at the heart of work to design and test the feasibility of a Global Mental Health Databank. \n<!--more-->\n## Background History and Context\nWellcome trust commissioned Sage Bionetworks (Sage) to carry out feasibility tests and prototype a global mental health databank (GMHD) to capture rich, longitudinal, electronically-derived data from young people with a focus on mental health, and to support research into the approaches, treatments, and interventions that may be relevant to anxiety or depression in 14-24 year olds."
 process_description: "The project placed a focus on understanding appropriate models of data governance.
-The research project addressed the question of \"How do we create a data governance structure that gives real voice to youth?\" and worked with an initial set of principles:\n- \"Those banking their data shall have a high degree of involvement in decisions about the use of data and opportunities to act as citizen scientists. \n- The data collected shall be made readily accessible to a wide range of researchers under conditions that protect the privacy of research participants to the extent agreed upon by those banking their data and consistent with any legal requirements. \n- To support cutting-edge scientific research, there shall be sufficient ongoing engagement with those banking their data and with those who might analyse it to answer important research questions.\"\n\nWorking across three countries (India, South Africa, and the UK), the project established national Young People's Advisory Group (YPAG), and had a Professional Youth Advisor (PYA) working with each team, as well as a Global Youth Panel, and ad-hoc International Youth Panel. \nA Data Usability Advisory Group (DAUG) was also formed, bringing together researchers who may use the databank in their research, and to provide guidance on the usability of data collected. \nThese groups were consulted on potential data collection and governance strategies, with input used to design models for how potential youth contributors of data might engage with data governance through the project's platform and app. \nThese models were evaluated through a quantitative study, using a Randomised Control Trial design, and through a two-stage deliberative dialogue process exploring qualitative perspectives in each of the study countries."
+The research project addressed the question of \"How do we create a data governance structure that gives real voice to youth?\" and worked with an initial set of principles:\n\n- \"Those banking their data shall have a high degree of involvement in decisions about the use of data and opportunities to act as citizen scientists. \n- The data collected shall be made readily accessible to a wide range of researchers under conditions that protect the privacy of research participants to the extent agreed upon by those banking their data and consistent with any legal requirements. \n- To support cutting-edge scientific research, there shall be sufficient ongoing engagement with those banking their data and with those who might analyse it to answer important research questions.\"\n<!--more-->\nWorking across three countries (India, South Africa, and the UK), the project established national Young People's Advisory Group (YPAG), and had a Professional Youth Advisor (PYA) working with each team, as well as a Global Youth Panel, and ad-hoc International Youth Panel. \nA Data Usability Advisory Group (DAUG) was also formed, bringing together researchers who may use the databank in their research, and to provide guidance on the usability of data collected. \nThese groups were consulted on potential data collection and governance strategies, with input used to design models for how potential youth contributors of data might engage with data governance through the project's platform and app. \nThese models were evaluated through a quantitative study, using a Randomised Control Trial design, and through a two-stage deliberative dialogue process exploring qualitative perspectives in each of the study countries."
 sources_link:
 - mindkind-final-report
 - mindkind-project-launch-blog-post